Henry Tingle Wilde: Sinking

 In the ensuing evacuation, Wilde helped in the loading of Lifeboats No. 8, 14, 12, 16, 2, and 10.
 While working at the port side lifeboats, Lightoller was approached by Wilde from the starboard side and asked where the firearms were.
 He had apparently asked Murdoch, but the First Officer had no idea where they were.
 When the revolvers were brought out, and Lightoller turned to leave, Wilde shoved one revolver into his hand, with a handful of ammunition, saying he may need it.
 As they left the cabin, Lightoller heard Wilde say "I am going to put on my life-belt."
 By 1:40 a.m., most of the port lifeboats had been lowered, and Wilde moved to the starboard side.
 Steward James Johnston and Fourth Officer Boxhall saw Wilde putting women and children into lifeboat No. 2 and superintending the filling.
 At 10, chief baker Charles Joughin saw Wilde conducting affairs, shouting at the stewards to keep a large number of passengers gathered back.
 When the boat was full, Wilde then picked out the men to take charge of it: two sailors and a steward.
-Ismay testified that Wilde was the officer who was in charge of collapsible C. Major Arthur Godfrey Peuchen of the Royal Canadian Yacht Club had just reached the boat deck and saw a group of about 100 stokers with their kit bags, seemingly crowding the whole deck in front of the boats; unlike many of the passengers, these men had come up from below and knew the extent of the flooding.
+Ismay testified that Wilde was the officer who was in charge of collapsible C.

+Major Arthur Peuchen, a first-class Canadian passenger, had just reached the boat deck and saw a group of about 100 stokers with their kit bags, seemingly crowding the whole deck in front of the boats; unlike many of the passengers, these men had come up from below and knew the extent of the flooding.
 An officer, who may have been Wilde, came along and drove the men out of the area.
 The stokers did not protest and cooperated with the officer.
 Boat No. 8, loaded by Wilde, was to get away first.
 Wilde ordered able bodied seaman Joseph Scarrott to start loading women and children into Boat No. 14.
 At No. 12, he asked seaman Clench how many crewmen were aboard.
-When told there was just one, he ordered him into the boat as there were no other seamen available and ordered him to keep his eye on the No. 14 boat where Lowe was.
-He began loading boat no. 2. and once away, he crossed over to the starboard side to Collapsible C. He helped load passengers, then put out a call for someone to look after the boat; Quartermaster Rowe was ordered by Smith to do so.
+When told there was just one, he ordered him into the boat as there were no other seamen available and ordered him to keep his eye on lifeboat No. 14 where Fifth Officer Harold Lowe had taken charge.
+He began loading boat No. 2 and once away, he crossed over to the starboard side to Collapsible C. He helped load passengers, then put out a call for someone to look after the boat; Quartermaster George Rowe was ordered by Smith to do so.
 Wilde left C and returned to the port side, most likely by passing through the bridge and began loading Boat D. When steerage passengers began rushing, Wilde pulled his gun and ordered every man to get out of the boat.
 He then ordered, along with Lightoller for all passengers to the starboard side to straighten the ship up.
 At D, Wilde told Lightoller, "You go with her, Lightoller."
 Lightoller said, "Not damned likely!", and jumped back on the ship in defiance of Wilde's order.
 This was the last reliable sighting of Wilde.